 You’ll find us:

-• Perusing the tiny works of talent at the Anonymous Art Show, Arts Whistler’s most adrenaline-fuelled gallery event of the year!
+- Perusing the tiny works of talent at the Anonymous Art Show, Arts Whistler’s most adrenaline-fuelled gallery event of the year!
 View 300+ 8×8 inch works from legendary Sea to Sky creatives, from ironwork pieces to 3D clay designs, oil on canvas and even knitted pieces!
 All the artists’ names have been hidden so you can spend an afternoon deciphering their creative identities.
-The exhibit runs from March 26 to May 4, Sneak Peek is March 27 and Buying Night is on April 5.
+The exhibit runs from March 21 to April 26, with the Buying Night on April 4.

 Eating, Drinking & Shopping